gurcuff91/mongotoy/docs/docs/data_types.md

 The only difference is the base class of the `Address` document.
 ///

-#### Forwarding Types
+#### Forwarding types

 Mongotoy facilitates the utilization of document types as [forward dependencies](https://peps.python.org/pep-0563/#forward-references), enabling the use of document types that may not have been created yet or are defined in different modules.
-This feature supports self-referential document type as well.
+This feature supports a self-referential document type as well.

 Here's an example demonstrating the use of a self-referential document type: